Why Punix¶

 vs Nix¶

-What Punix tries to fix is the language above the seam:
+Punix fixes the language above the seam:

 - One merge rule, proven correct.
 Composition is a single